bitsmanent/wapis/README.md

         ...
 ```

-Optionally, the ``current`` key may be set with current weather informations.
+Optionally, the ``current`` key may be filled with the current weather
+informations.
 More data and documentation will be added soon.

 ##### Services
 Here are the currently implemented services along with the strings that wapis uses to identify them: